almightynassar/almighty-rpg-manager/src/assets/md/faq.md

 The greatest warriors are to be found among the Hentergrey Empire's troops, although the Partisans have many warriors that have gain reknown by standing against the Empire.
 The Orcs can also lay claim to the title, as their constant raiding provides fertile ground for warrior training.

 The most powerful specter user is unknown, since many of the schools are secretive and avoid displaying their prowess so that their enemies cannot learn their secrets.

+## Any interesting rumours?

+The 3 "pods" are largely reported to have landed in the island continent of Orland, which is where you find it's southern-most city of Dessingrove (where the party are currently located).

+But where exactly is hard to pinpoint, as every country hamlet claims that it landed near them.
+There's little evidence of any foreign activity, other than crushed trees and singed bushes.
+Most people are writing it off as a mischievous young Dragon causing grief.

+But there are fervent and enthusiastic rumours that the 3 pods are symbols of the Gods themselves, finally making their first contact with mortal since the Sundering.

+Others, usually cultists of the Gauldish Daemons, believe that it is the wrathful arrival of Kennodox, Invidia and Orgia.
+The Gauld are preparing to take back what was once theirs.

+Still others postulate that it is the elemental Primus, who is ready to once again test their strength against the gods.

+And yet still there are even more crazy rumours, that the "pods" created rifts in our reality and portals to new worlds.
+A whole damn cult pretty much sprung out of nowhere and claimed that this was the start of a new beginning.

+Whatever the cause behind the phenomenon,  one thing that everyone agrees on is the new name for it: The Allbright.